AlienDJ66/robot-control-interface-with-streamlit/README.md

 # problem
--Coding Dependency: Many robotics simulations rely on command line interfaces or require to write code.
+Coding Dependency: Many robotics simulations rely on command line interfaces or require to write code.
 This approach is powerful but can be time consuming.

--Exclusion of non programmers: Dependance on coding means that individuals like mechanical engineers, designers and managers who test a robot's design or operations cannot do so without a programmer's assistance.
+Exclusion of non programmers: Dependance on coding means that individuals like mechanical engineers, designers and managers who test a robot's design or operations cannot do so without a programmer's assistance.
 This approach slows down the design cycle.

--This highlights the need of accessible and intuitive tools.
+This highlights the need of accessible and intuitive tools.
 A solution would offer a graphical user interface for ease of control and operation.
 It allows for a wider range of users to participate in design and testing and accelerate innovation and advancement.

 How to run